ig2bagd/BlogApp/BlazingBlog/README.md

 * `.github/copilot-instructions.md` *(Applies repository-wide to all chats and inline completions)*

+    Use the `/generateInstructions` command to create the file

 **2. Path-Specific Instructions**

 * `.github/instructions/<name>.instructions.md` *(Targeted rules linked to specific directories, scopes, or projects)*